Welcome to Oxford Tabla

 Who We Are:-

 Oxford Tabla (formerly the Pitt Rivers Tabla Group) are some Oxford based musicians who enthusiastically promote Indian tabla in all kinds of music and who invite musicians from all walks of musical life to experiment in Indian music with them.

 Oxford Tabla support and encourage the style of Benares tabla.
 This is a fairly uncommon style of solo tabla playing from India with an emphasis on passion, rhythm and intensity.

-Caroline Tapp (Prabhakar (B. Mus) in tabla) teaches tabla and offers free individual tabla practice sessions (riaz) during term time in Oxford.
+Caroline Tapp (Prabhakar (B. Mus) in tabla) teaches tabla on-line and offers free individual tabla practice sessions (riaz) during term time in Oxford.
 Group tabla practice sessions are a possibility.